iamnasef/nso-locatingtarget/README.md

 Commander-in-chief : Hello Agent R, Two hours ago we lost contact with agent (N.A.S.E.F).
 He was in a secret mission in the enemy state "SOURG".
 Your mission is to lead the task-force and bring him to our homeland safely, But first we need to hack into SOURG's satellites to locate both user and root flag which represents nasef's coordinates.
 Good Luck

+The mission involves hacking into SOURG's satellites to locate both the user and root flags, representing the coordinates of Agent N.A.S.E.F.
+The difficulty level is categorized as easy, and participants are required to download the challenge files to proceed.

 Difficulty : Easy

 ## Technologies